jlento/cozoc/README.md

 `.dir-locals.el` files to the project root, that are used by the Spacemacs packages.
 Thus, to get the full features of the Spacemacs C IDE working, run the CMake configuration first.

+## Coding style

+PETSc library functions are in `CamelCase`, COZOC application functions are in `snake_case`.
+Source code formatting is influenced more by Python and Lisp, where the curly braces have less visual emphasis, than the usual C styles.